 Key features of the new legislation

-The Biodiversity Assessment Method (BAM) is a new scientific method that assesses biodiversity and calculates losses and gains at development and stewardship sites
+The Biodiversity Assessment Method (BAM) is a new scientific method that assesses biodiversity values – it calculates likely biodiversity losses from impacts at development sites and gains from conserving land at stewardship sites

-Accredited assessors will carry out all BAM assessments and the Minister for the Environment will be responsible for establishing the accreditation scheme
+Accredited assessors will carry out all BAM assessments - the Minister for the Environment will be responsible for establishing the accreditation scheme